I Used To Save Things For “Someday” When I’m Married — I Don’t Anymore

 ”

 I’ve never been to Italy.
 I’d like to go there more than I’d like to go anywhere else.
-My favourite wine is from there, my favorite pasta is from there (all pasta), and in general I dig ancient shit, and they’ve got lots of it.
+My favourite wine is from there, my favourite pasta is from there (all pasta), and in general I dig ancient shit, and they’ve got lots of it.
 I travel alone all the time.
-Traveling alone is without question my favorite part of being single, and one of my favorite activities in general.
-It’s not that I won’t travel alone, it’s just that I’ve specifically saved traveling to Italy for when I’m not.
+Travelling alone is without question my favourite part of being single, and one of my favourite activities in general.
+It’s not that I won’t travel alone, it’s just that I’ve specifically saved travelling to Italy for when I’m not.
 For years I thought I wanted to see Italy with someone else, and only that way.
 Why?

 Advertisement